HappySeaFox/sail/README.md

 /*
  * sail_read() reads the image and outputs pixels in RGB pixel format for image formats
  * without transparency support and RGBA otherwise.
+If you need to control output pixel
+ * formats, consider switching to the deep diver API.
  */
 SAIL_TRY(sail_read(path,
                    &image,